cidverse/cidverse.github.io/docs/cid/usage/githubactions.md

 ## Deployment Environments

 By default version tags (`v*`) are built in the `production` environment, while the main branch is built in the `development` environment.

-You can use `environments` to use different deployment targets per environment.
+You can create both environments with different secrets to deploy your `production` and `development` artifacts to different targets. (for example `production` to mavenCentral and `development` to GitHub Packages)

 ## Pages

-Due to GitHub API limitations, you need to set the `job-pages: true` parameter to toggle conditinal jobs that publish github pages.
+Due to GitHub API limitations, you need to set the `job-pages: true` parameter to toggle conditional jobs that publish to github pages.

+This will become obsolete once GitHub provides an official api to upload job artifacts to GitHub Actions.